Women’s sports can do at least one thing men’s can’t, experts say: Get bigger

 “I was astonished to find that at Nebraska the biggest social media influencer with the largest following is not a football player,” he said.
 In fact, it is a volleyball player named Lexi Sun who has 77,000 followers on Instagram, 11.9k on Twitter, and recorded a TikTok video on Nebraska volleyball that was viewed 90,000 times.

-A new company, OpenDorse, calculated this week that of the players in the men’s and women’s rounds of 16 with the largest and most monetizable social media followings, eight of the top 10 were women, Axios reported.
+OpenDorse, an endorsement company for athletes, calculated this week that of the players in the men’s and women’s rounds of 16 with the largest and most monetizable social media followings, eight of the top 10 were women, Axios reported.
 Paige Bueckers, a freshman star for Connecticut, has more than 730,000 Twitter and Instagram followers, which OpenDorse estimated could be worth nearly $400,000 a year.

 In the Deloitte report, the authors laid out several recommendations to maximize the business side of women’s sports, but for Cheryl Cooky, a professor of American studies and gender at Purdue who has studied media coverage of women’s sports, the takeaway was less about the specific guidance as the fact that Deloitte would make them.